 Addiction: The Difference Between Narcotics vs Opioids

 The difference between opioids vs. narcotics can be confusing.
 Traditionally, law enforcement officers classified opioids as narcotics.
 In today’s world, the term narcotics often has a negative connotation with illegal drug use.
 This has led to most medical professionals no longer using the term in a professional setting.

 Opioids are medications that are either made from the opium plant (often referred to as opiates).
 They may also be synthetic versions of the chemicals that come from the opium plant.
-Doctors refer to these medications like opioids.
+Doctors refer to these medications as opioids.
 In recreational and legal settings, these drugs often are referred to as narcotics.
-The words mean the same thing – clinically, there is no difference between narcotics and opioids.
+The words mean the same thing clinically.
+There is no difference between narcotics and opioids.
 Both narcotics and opioids describe drugs that bind to the receptors in the brain and relieve pain.
 Drugs in these categories also have many negative side effects and are incredibly addictive.

 Drugs that fall into the narcotics category include heroin, fentanyl, methadone, morphine, codeine, Vicodin, and OxyContin.
 Many people who find themselves struggling with opioid addiction never intended to abuse drugs.
-Some people who take these medications for pain may find themselves curious about the difference between narcotics and opioids since narcotics have such a negative connotation.
 The body develops a tolerance to opioids quickly, resulting in the brain needing more and more of the drug to shut off pain receptors.
 Many people who take opiates find that they need the drug just to feel normal, rather than to relieve pain.
 Tolerance does not necessarily mean that addiction will occur, but it makes addiction more likely.